frnrbt/ondorse-home/blog/disrupting-ubo-identification.md

 ---
-title: 'Data protection and AML: Finding the right balance'
+title: Why the approach to UBO identification needs to be disrupted
 subtitle: >-
   On 22 September 2021, the European Data Protection Supervisor (“EDPS”) published his opinion on the European Commission’s proposed Anti-Money